Edmund Spenser

-Edmund Spenser (/ˈspɛnsər/; c.
-1552 – 13 January 1599 O.S.) was an English poet best known for The Faerie Queene, an epic poem and fantastical allegory celebrating the Tudor dynasty and Elizabeth I. He is recognized as one of the premier craftsmen of nascent Modern English verse, and he is considered one of the great poets in the English language.
+Edmund Spenser (c.
+1552 – 13 January 1599 O.S.) was an English poet who is best known for having written The Faerie Queene, an epic poem and fantastical allegory that celebrates the Tudor dynasty and Elizabeth I. He is recognized as being one of the premier craftsmen of nascent Modern English verse, and he is considered to be one of the great poets in the English language.

 Life

 Edmund Spenser was born in East Smithfield, London, around the year 1552; however, there is still some ambiguity as to the exact date of his birth.
 His parentage is obscure, but he was probably the son of John Spenser, a journeyman clothmaker.
 As a young boy, he was educated in London at the Merchant Taylors' School and matriculated as a sizar at Pembroke College, Cambridge.
-While at Cambridge he became a friend of Gabriel Harvey and later consulted him, despite their differing views on poetry.
+While at Cambridge he became a friend of Gabriel Harvey (1545-1631) and later consulted him, despite their differing views on poetry.
 In 1578, he became for a short time secretary to John Young, Bishop of Rochester.
 In 1579, he published The Shepheardes Calender and around the same time married his first wife, Machabyas Childe.
 They had two children, Sylvanus (died 1638) and Katherine.

 In July 1580, Spenser went to Ireland in service of the newly appointed Lord Deputy, Arthur Grey, 14th Baron Grey de Wilton.
 Spenser served under Lord Grey with Walter Raleigh at the siege of Smerwick massacre.
 When Lord Grey was recalled to England, Spenser stayed on in Ireland, having acquired other official posts and lands in the Munster Plantation.
 Raleigh acquired other nearby Munster estates confiscated in the Second Desmond Rebellion.
 Sometime between 1587 and 1589, Spenser acquired his main estate at Kilcolman, near Doneraile in North Cork.
 He later bought a second holding to the south, at Rennie, on a rock overlooking the river Blackwater in North Cork.
 Its ruins are still visible.
 A short distance away grew a tree, locally known as "Spenser's Oak", until it was destroyed in a lightning strike in the 1960s.
 Local legend claims that he penned some of The Faerie Queene under this tree.